joelburget/joelburget.com/content/pages/index.md

 # Joel Burget

-I'm a software developer working on developer productivity at Google.
+I'm a software developer working on a signature vetting system for AI-related petitions as survivalandflourishing.com.

 ## My beliefs, likes, and interests